ryan-farrell/lancashire_lavender/README.md

 - Font Awesome
 - Google Fonts
 - All pictures & video NOT provided by client at the outset
+- Logo design courtesy of a friend of a team member

 ## The Team